 PRO TIP #3: Instead of silk or real greeneries, you can also use dried or preserved ones!

-When purchasing dried greeneries, ensure to read through storing and care instructions so you can keep preserve them!
+When purchasing dried greeneries, ensure to read through storing and care instructions so you can keep preserving them!
 Especially if you are getting married in the winter, dried flowers will literally wilt and melt when there is moisture!
 Ensure you check temperature and packaging to keep them looking good!

 PREP TIME: Per 8 seater rectangular table, if you are laying down 2 bunches of greenery, it will take about 15-30 mins.
 As you design more tables, you get faster.
 The key is to pre-bundle and pre-cut the stems PER TABLE (meaning you will have a bag of them per table) before heading to the reception, so you can just easily and quickly place them on the table.